yuqian5/ThanosSnap/README.md

 # ThanosSnap

 Is your project becoming too big to maintain?
-Is your code so long that it will take forever to debug?
+Is your code so long and messy that it will take forever to debug?

 Don't worry Thanos and his infinity gauntlet is here to help you!